pdjr-n2k/ProcessQueue/README.md

 function that can process a queue element and a process method for passing the queue's head element to the callback and, perhaps, then dequeueing it.
-Setting a process interval to throttle processing at an appropriate rate and allows the process method to be executed from the main program loop() in a resource sensitive way.
+Setting a process interval to throttle processing at an appropriate rate allows the process method to be executed from the main program loop() in a resource sensitive way.

 The library was written to support the development of firmware for N2K modules by easing the implementation of a message transmission scheme.